4 Reasons Why You Shouldn’t Hire Graphic Designers In-House

 Your website

 Whatever your domain ranking or reach, it’s always good to publish job postings on your own website.
-Candidates that find out about the position through this channel are probably genuinely interested in your business/industry.
+Candidates that learn about the position through this channel are probably genuinely interested in your business/industry.

 Moreover, it helps to create a sense of transparency.
-Here are some ideas on what you should include in your job posting:
+Here are some ideas on what you should include in your in-house graphic designer job posting:

 • Necessary skills: Graphic design isn’t a skill.
 Instead, specify which areas of design are vital (marketing design, website design, illustration, motion graphics, etc.).
 You should also specify skills in specific design software.
 Otherwise, you might have to purchase a different software that a designer has used before.